ringcentral/ringcentral-chatbot-js/README.md

 ## Quick start

-If you want to deploy your bot as an Express.js service, please [read this tutorial](https://github.com/tylerlong/glip-ping-chatbot/tree/express).
+If you want to deploy your bot as an Express.js service, please [read this tutorial](https://github.com/tylerlong/glip-ping-chatbot/tree/express) or [watch this video](https://youtu.be/CR66cwHvsOI).

 If you want to deploy your chatbot to AWS Lambda, please [read this tutorial](https://github.com/tylerlong/glip-ping-chatbot/tree/lambda).